becdetat/belfryimages.github.com/_posts/2010-12-18-replacing-a-method-on-an-instance-in-ruby.md

 ---
 title: Replacing a method on an instance in Ruby
-layout: default
+layout: post
 date: 2010-12-18
 type: regular
 ---

-I just read a [post by David Tchepak][http://www.davesquared.net/2010/12/revisting-replacing-ruby-instance.html] where he describes a way of replacing a method on an instance of a class on the fly, allowing the replacement to close over locals.
+I just read a [post by David Tchepak](http://www.davesquared.net/2010/12/revisting-replacing-ruby-instance.html) where he describes a way of replacing a method on an instance of a class on the fly, allowing the replacement to close over locals.
 This would be useful for unit testing at the least.
 The technique that Dave uses is cool – this is a simplified version:

 	name = "Anonymous Dave"
 	greeter.extend Module.new do